 Hi, welcome to my little guide to muscle gain.
 After writing an article on "How to Successfully Hold in Handstand and Avoid Potential Mistakes“We want to talk about another subject today: that of mass gain.

 Honestly, it's pretty straightforward and I can even sum it up for you in one sentence: "To gain muscle naturally, your goal is to get stronger and stronger with the bigger exercises."

 If that's all you do, you'll go a long way.
 After, of course, it is necessary to detail a little that.
 We will discuss the exercises right after and I will even give you a complete program at the end of this article.
 So yes, it's all simple, but it's not easy or obvious.

 Let's start with the structure of your workouts and specifically the rep range you should be aiming for.
 That's the fairly standard and recognized table that can help a lot to link objectives to the right range.
 I specify that it is the table which is addressed to the normal people because, as usual; the rules change if you find yourself in the extremes.

 Let's get straight to the point 👉: for effective mass gain, I advise you to spend as little as possible 80% of your time and effort to work large polyarticular exercises for sets between 4 and 8 repetitions.
 If you wish, you can put at most the 20% who remain in exercises ofisolation or to make a little more volume, and therefore for longer series.

-A good session will include four or five different exercises to 3 to 4 sets each.
+A good session will include four or five different exercises for 3 to 4 sets each.
 Always start your workouts with the most intense short set exercises because these are the most important and you need to be cool to do them.

 Moreover, it is also because of their intensity that they will require more rest time between each series.